310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p2.md

 {% bubble Eichi smile %}
 —Hello there, Chiaki.

 Fufu.
-Meeting each other in secret on a beach at night makes me feel like we’re doing something unthinkable, don’t you agree?
+Meeting each other in secret on a beach at night makes me feel like we’re doing something naughty, don’t you agree?

 Why, Shinkai-kun might get angry at you for being a cheater.
 {% endbubble %}